ogusarenko/mke-docs/content/docs/configuration/coredns-lameduck.md

 | duration                   | Length of time during which lameduck will run, expressed with integers and time suffixes, such as s for seconds and m for minutes.                                            | 7s      |

-<callout type="info"> MKE 4 does not support the use of the `kubectl edit` command to edit the CoreDNS config map outside of MKE for the purpose of configuring the lameduck function.
-Any such changes will be overwritten by the values set in the MKE configuration file whenever you execute the `mkectl apply` command.</callout>
+<callout type="info"> MKE 4k does not support the use of the `kubectl edit`
+command to edit the CoreDNS config map outside of MKE 4k for the purpose of configuring the lameduck function.
+Any such changes will be overwritten by the values set in the `mke4.yaml` configuration file whenever you execute the `mkectl apply` command.</callout>

 ## Applying configuration